-- (a) Fifteen (15) points will be awarded for projects in which 100% of qualified units will be rent restricted and affordable to households with incomes less than 50% of county median income adjusted for family size. - (b) Five (5) points will be awarded for projects in which at least 50% of qualified units will be rent restricted and affordable to households with incomes less than 50% of county median income adjusted for family size.
-The remaining units must be rent restricted and occupied by households with incomes less than 60% of the county median income adjusted for family size.
+- (a) Fifteen (15) points will be awarded for projects in which 100% of qualified units will be rent restricted and affordable to households with incomes at or below 50% of county median income adjusted for family size. - (b) Five (5) points will be awarded for projects in which at least 50% of qualified units will be rent restricted and affordable to households with incomes at or below 50% of county median income adjusted for family size.
+The remaining units must be rent restricted and occupied by households with incomes at or below 60% of the county median income adjusted for family size.